Keyronex/Keyronex/docs/design_book/vmm.rst

 If an anonymous object, it holds a pointer to a ``vm_amap_t``, otherwise it is a vnode object and contains a handle to the vnode it belongs to and the head of the RB tree of ``vm_page_t``\ s which store currently-resident data of the vnode VM object.
+They also carry a mutex lock.

 ``vm_map_t``
 ~~~~~~~~~~~~